Shift4 (FOUR)

 Starting as a payment gateway provider in 1999 and now processing over $200 billion in annual payment volume, Shift4 Payments (NYSE:FOUR) provides integrated payment processing solutions and software that help businesses accept and manage transactions across in-store, online, and mobile channels.

-We expect great things from Shift4.
-The valuation looks reasonable relative to its quality, and we think now is the time to buy.
+Shift4 sets the bar.
+The valuation seems reasonable based on its quality, and we think now is a prudent time to invest.

 Why Is Now The Time To Buy Shift4?

-Payment processing company Shift4 Payments (NYSE:FOUR) met Wall Streets revenue expectations in Q3 CY2025, with sales up 29.4% year on year to $1.18 billion.
-Its non-GAAP profit of $1.47 per share was in line with analysts’ consensus estimates.
+Payment processing company Shift4 Payments (NYSE:FOUR) met Wall Street’s revenue expectations in Q4 CY2025, with sales up 34% year on year to $1.19 billion.
+On the other hand, next quarter’s revenue guidance of $547.5 million was less impressive, coming in 51.6% below analysts’ estimates.
+Its non-GAAP profit of $1.60 per share was in line with analysts’ consensus estimates.

 Starting as a payment gateway provider in 1999 and now processing over $200 billion in annual payment volume, Shift4 Payments (NYSE:FOUR) provides integrated payment processing solutions and software that help businesses accept and manage transactions across in-store, online, and mobile channels.